Dima-Zeklam/reading-notes/class-10.md

 ```
 * **TRY**
 First, you specify the code
-that you t hink might throw an
+that you think might throw an
 exception within the try block.
 If an exception occurs in this
 section of code, control is